chrishah/MITObim/README.md

                 -readpool <FILE>        readpool in fastq format
                 -maf <FILE>             maf file from previous MIRA assembly

 optional:
-                --quick <FILE>          starts process with initial baiting using provided fasta reference --denovo                runs MIRA in denovo mode, default: mapping --pair                  finds pairs after baiting, default: no --noshow                do not show output of MIRA modules --help                  shows this helpful information
+                --quick <FILE>          starts process with initial baiting using provided fasta reference --kbait <int>           set kmer for baiting stringency (default: 31) --denovo                runs MIRA in denovo mode, default: mapping --pair                  finds pairs after baiting (relies on /1 and /2 ID convention for read pairs), default: no
+                --help                  shows this helpful information
-                --trim                  trim data (we recommend to trim beforehand and feed MITObim with pre trimmed data) --iontor                use data produced by iontorrent (experimental - default is illumina data) --proofread             applies proofreading (atm only to be used if starting the process from a single short seed reference)
+                --clean                 retain only the last 2 iteration directories --trim                  trim data (we recommend to trim beforehand and feed MITObim with pre trimmed data) --iontor                use data produced by iontorrent (experimental - default is illumina data) --454                   use 454 data (experimental - default is illumina data) --mirapath <string>     full path to MIRA binaries (only needed if MIRA is not in PATH) --proofread             applies proofreading (atm only to be used if starting the process from a single short seed reference)
                 --readlength <int>      read length of illumina library, default=150, needed for proofreading --insert <int>          insert size of illumina library, default=300, needed for proofreading
 examples:
                 ./MITObim.pl -start 1 -end 5 -strain StrainX -ref reference-mt -readpool illumina_readpool.fastq -maf initial_assembly.maf
                 ./MITObim.pl -end 10 --quick reference.fasta -strain StrainY -ref reference-mt -readpool illumina_readpool.fastq

 The archive testdata1 contains three files:
 MIT